AnupDangi/AnupDangi/README.md

 I am a 2nd year student at VTU University, pursuing a BTech in AI and Machine Learning.
 While I have a keen interest in various domains of technology, I am currently exploring and working on projects in different stacks.

 ## Working On
-👩‍💻 Currently learning Data Structures and Algorithms inJava.
+👩‍💻 Currently learning Data Structures and Algorithms in Java.

 👩‍💻 Currently learning MERN Stack.